How To Safely Taper Off Of Benzodiazepines

 If you do develop physical dependence through long-term use of benzodiazepines, a doctor will likely create a tapering schedule as part of your treatment plan.

-Here’s how the process of tapering off benzodiazepines in addiction treatment might work:
+Here’s how the process of tapering off benzodiazepines in addiction treatment may work:

 Assessing Your Physical And Mental Health Needs